thomaspeugeot/TKV/gae_tkv/Readme.md

 ...

 ```
 The crash is normal since the translation has not been inited.
 Let's do this init in the translation file through a singloton pattern.
+IT WORKS .... on the local development server

+On the gcloud server https://tenktorg.appspot.com/translateLatLngInSourceCountryToLatLngInTargetCountry, we now have an issue, not a surprise since
+- the client javascript asks for localhost to get service
+- the memory footprint is above the standard free quota